schae234/SweepR/README.md

 ###standard\_error
-calculates standard error for a vector
+calculates standard error for a vector.
 *Arguments: *
  - v - vector of numbers
 *Returns:*